The good news— people are catching on to the ketogenic diet! The bad news— many are going about it all wrong.

 How do you manage to consume 124g of fat each and every day?
 I mean I can’t just eat fat all by itself.

-Well my friend, I must admit— it takes a bit of creativity.
-Here are a few ideas to help you on your way.
+If you’re struggling to “get your fat in” Here are a few ideas to help you on your way.